noahskinner1/cse15l-lab-reports/lab3.md

 550:screening questionnaires in women.
 JAMA 1998;280:166-71.`

 Here, the `grep --line-number` command is printing all line numbers containing the phrase "questionnaires" in the file `Session2-PDF.txt`.
 This could be useful for someone trying to ensure that a document is following a certain formatting specification where a certain element must be in a certain place.

+All information regarding the `grep` commands came from the gnu website.

+`“Grep .”
+GNU Grep 3.11, www.gnu.org/software/grep/manual/grep.html.
+Accessed 4 May 2024. `